westnordost/countryboundaries/README.md

 ## Speed

-With the default data set, you can expect each call to take something between 0.1 to 0.5 ms and loading the data to take about 1 second - tested on my Sony Xperia Z1 Compact (from 2014).
+With the default data set, you can expect each call to take something between 0.1 to 0.5 ms and loading the data to take about 1 second - tested on my Sony Xperia Z1 Compact (Android phone from 2014).
 What makes it that fast is because the boundaries are split up into a raster.
 In the default data, I used a raster of 180x180 (= one cell is 2° in longitude, 1° in latitude).
 If you need it even faster (down to below 0.1 ms), you need to import the data set into a bigger raster, see below.
 The bigger the raster, the larger the file, of course.

 ## Data